Use this talent acquisition performance measurement tool to drive your recruitment improvement plan

 - Is your pay scale on par with the competition?

-8.)
-Hiring Manager Training and Experience.
 Hiring managers must be equipped to successfully fulfill their role in the recruiting process.
 This means offering ongoing training and education to ensure they can excel in their responsibilities.
 It also means designing a hiring process that keeps their needs and challenges in mind.
+Ask yourself:

 - Are my hiring managers trained to be good interviewers?